JvRok/terraform-aws-ec2-kubernetes-cluster/README.md

   - Make the module instantiable (e.g. populated example folder, take out hardcoded dependencies that makes this personal rather than templated)
   - Scaling worker nodes (horizontally) based on demand
   - Resilience
+  - Make SSH access to the controller nodes from public IPs a choice, and default false for security sake